shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/00-chpt0.md

 The booklet is divided into four chapters:
-- Chapter I dismantles the seemingly simple mantra _"maximize p(x)"_—an idea so deceptively complex that it demands an entire chapter.
+- Chapter 1 dismantles the seemingly simple mantra _"maximize p(x)"_—an idea so deceptively complex that it demands an entire chapter.
-- Chapter II offers a clear, concise derivation of the ELBO.
+- Chapter 2 offers a clear, concise derivation of the ELBO.
-- Chapter III unlocks the soul of diffusion model, i.e. the perspective of distribution transition that brings score into the game.
+- Chapter 3 unlocks the soul of diffusion model, i.e. the perspective of distribution transition that brings score into the game.
-- Chapter IV immediately implements mathematics into a robust, actionable practice.
+- Chapter 4 implements the learnt mathematics into robust, actionable practices.

 As you explore this booklet, I hope you’ll feel the deep satisfaction of genuine intellectual engagement.